Evangelical Lutheran Church of Ingria: Soviet era

-As a part of the Estonian Church (1960s-1992)
+As a part of the Estonian Church (1960s–1992)

-In the late 1960s, Ingrians became part of the Estonian Lutheran Church – the first service was held in the old church in Narva.
-It was conducted by an Estonian pastor named Elmer Kuhl, who didn't speak Finnish and therefore served via transcription, but the church, designed for 250 seats, gathered 800 people for the first service.

-Further development of the Church is associated with Arvo Survo, originally a deacon at the Church of the Resurrection in Pushkin.
+In the late 1960s, Ingrians became part of the Estonian Lutheran Church and the first service was held in the old church in Narva.
+It was conducted by an Estonian pastor named Elmer Kuhl, who did not speak Finnish and therefore served via transcription, but the church, designed to seat 250, gathered 800 people for the first service.
+Further development of the church is associated with Arvo Survo, originally a deacon at the Church of the Resurrection in Pushkin.
 In the late 1980s, he and his associates began the restoration of church buildings in Finnish villages, beginning with a church in the village of Gubanitsa, Volosovsky District.
 A total of five new churches were built and sixteen old ones were restored.
-In December of 1987, Archbishop Kuno Pajula of Estonia ordained Arvo Survo to the priesthood.
-In 1989, Arvo Survo raised the issue of creating an independent Ingermanland presbytery within the Church of Estonia, but was initially denied.
+In December 1987, Archbishop Kuno Pajula of Estonia ordained Arvo Survo to the priesthood.
+In 1989, Survo raised the issue of creating an independent Ingermanland presbytery within the Church of Estonia, but was initially denied.

-On May 4, 1989, representatives of five Ingrian parishes signed a declaration in Gubanice on the re-establishment of the Finnish Evangelical Lutheran Church of Ingria, "completely independent in internal life", although "recognizing the authority" of the Estonian Archbishop, and formed a Board headed by A. Kuortti and A. Survo.
-On July 19, 1989, the parish in Koltushi was registered, on February 22, 1990, parishes in Kuzemkino, Toksovo, Skvoritsy, and Gatchina were registered.
+On May 4, 1989, representatives of five Ingrian parishes signed a declaration in Gubanice for the re-establishment of the Finnish Evangelical Lutheran Church of Ingria, "completely independent in internal life", although "recognizing the authority" of the Estonian Archbishop, and formed a Board headed by A. Kuortti and A. Survo.
+On July 19, 1989, the parish in Koltushi was registered, and on February 22, 1990, parishes in Kuzemkino, Toksovo, Skvoritsy, and Gatchina were registered.
 In 1990, the Church of Estonia allocated the newly established parishes to the Ingermanland presbytery, headed by Pastor Leino Hassinen, who was invited from Finland.
-On May 19, 1991, in Gubanice, Archbishop Pajula ordained four more pastors to serve in the Ingermanland provostship.
+On May 19, 1991, Archbishop Pajula ordained four more pastors in Gubanice to serve in the Ingermanland provostship.
 On July 10, 1991, the Council of the Ingermanland provostship decided to establish an independent Church of Ingria.
-And in August of 1991, independence from the Estonian Church was proclaimed, and on January 1, 1992, with the consent of the Evangelical Lutheran Church of Estonia, the Ingermanland Provostship was transformed into an independent Evangelical Lutheran Church of Ingria.
+And in August 1991, the independence from the Estonian Church was proclaimed, and on January 1, 1992, with the consent of the Evangelical Lutheran Church of Estonia, the Ingermanland Provostship was transformed into an independent Evangelical Lutheran Church of Ingria.
 The Russian authorities registered the new church on September 14, 1992.
 The primate of the church was Leino Hassinen, who was consecrated a bishop in 1993.